rapid7/insightconnect-plugins/okta/help.md

 #### Delete User

 This action is used to delete a user.
 If a user is not deprovisioned, this will deprovision a user, a second delete will be needed to remove the user.
-Warning: This action annot be recovered from.
+Warning: This action cannot be recovered from.

 ##### Input